-Investment Return: 6.55% per annum, net of investment expenses.
-Based on the System's investment policy, including target asset allocation and expectations regarding the loan portfolio, and Milliman's capital market assumptions as of June 30, 2016.
+Investment Return: Not applicable due to pay-as-you-go funding.
+As of June 30, 2016 was 6.55% per annum, net of investment expenses (based on the System's investment policy, including target asset allocation and expectations regarding the loan portfolio, and Milliman's capital market assumptions as of June 30, 2016)

-Municipal Bond Rate: 2.85% per annum (Bond Buyer General Obligation 20-Bond Municipal Bond Index)
+Municipal Bond Rate: 3.58% per annum (Bond Buyer General Obligation 20-Bond Municipal Bond Index)

-GASB 67 discount rate: 2.85% per annum
+GASB 67 discount rate: 3.58% per annum

-GASB 45 discount rate: 3.0% per annum.
-Based on the Commonwealth's asset allocation for the general assets that are used to pay this benefit and Milliman's capital market assumptions as of June 30, 2016.
+GASB 45 discount rate: 2.90% per annum.
+Based on the Commonwealth's asset allocation for the general assets that are used to pay this benefit and Milliman's capital market assumptions as of June 30, 2017.